iamtejassiddanna/Jarvis-Project/README.md

 ## License

-This project is personal and open for learning purposes.
-Feel free to fork and adapt it.
+This project is licensed under the MIT License.